MkrtichSargsyan/spiral-frontend/README.md

  - setup the dependencies of the project: in the terminal run: ```npm install```
  - enter the command: ```npm start``` to start the server in localhost.
  - then you get the application in the localhost in your web browser.

-## About

-In this application, I have an appointment app for a Spiral's office.
-The user can choose from a list of houses and choose an appointment with the agent who is selling that house.
-The user logs in and signs up to the application using Json Web Token.

-To build this application we used:

- - Ruby on Rails;
- - Active Storage;
- - Postgresql database;
- - Json Web Token (jwt);
- - (bcrypt) to crypt password;
- - Rspec to test the project;
- - Linters ( Rubocop )

 ## Test the application